Throughput and Delay Scaling in Supportive Two-Tier Networks: Conclusion

 \section{Conclusion}

 In this paper, we studied the throughput and delay scaling laws for a supportive two-tier network, where the secondary tier is willing to relay packets for the primary tier.
 When the secondary tier has a much higher density, the primary tier can achieve a better throughput scaling law compared to non-interactive overlaid networks.
 The delay scaling law for the primary tier can also be improved when then the secondary nodes are mobile.
 Meanwhile, the secondary tier can still achieve the same delay and throughput tradeoff as in a stand-alone network.
-Based on the fact that an opportunistic supportive secondary tier improves the performance of the primary tier, we make the following observation: The classic time-slotted multi-hop primary protocol~\cite{Gupta:Capacity} does not fully utilize the spatial/temporal resource such that a cognitive secondary tier with denser nodes could explore the under-utilized segments to conduct nontrivial networking duties.

-\begin{proof} Let $n_p$ denote the number of the primary nodes in a particular primary cell, which is a Poisson random variable with parameter $\mu=na_p$.
-By the Chernoff bound, the probability that a particular primary cell has no more than $\varepsilon_1\mu$ primary nodes is given by